agentm/project-m36/docs/unified_backend.markdown

 * team dynamics: the developer is more familiar with programming in one layer over another
 * misunderstanding: the developer doesn't know that said business logic could be implemented in either layer
 * access: the logic requires access to a resource only available from a specific layer; for example, access to a web service or database data
-* limitations: the logic cannot be implemented in the database layer due to implementation details
+* limitations: the logic cannot be implemented in the database layer due to how the database was implemented
 * data locality: the logic must be implemented in the database in order to exercise optimizations specific to the query (but see also *pre-optimization*)
 * ORMs: common ORMs promise to be able to bridge the gap between application and database, but they have sharp edges or limitations.
-These ORMs don't help to make the layer decision.
+These ORMs don't help to make the layer decision, but rather obscure it.

-You are not delusional: this forced choice is not only *arbitrary*, but *unnecessary*- the app layer/database layer split is not an inherent component of software architecture but, rather, a historical quirk.
+You are not delusional: this forced choice is not only *arbitrary*, but *unnecessary*- the app layer/database layer split is not an inherent component of software architecture but, instead, a historical quirk.

 ### Problems with Placing Business Logic